-- dv_sounds: a package for downloading the various sounds needed for the Darth-Vader-RPi project, e.g. ligthsaber sound effects. - pygame: a Python library to write multimedia software, such as games, built on top of the SDL library. - RPI.GPIO: a module to control RPi GPIO channels. - SimulRPi: a package that partly fakes RPi.GPIO and simulates some I/O devices on a Raspberry Pi.
+- dv_sounds: a package for downloading the various sounds needed for the project, e.g. ligthsaber sound effects - pygame: a package used for playing sounds - RPI.GPIO: a module to control RPi GPIO channels - SimulRPi: a package that partly fakes RPi.
+GPIO and simulates some I/O devices on a Raspberry Pi.
 It makes use of the pynput library for monitoring the keyboard for any pressed key.